Fall of Zinjibar and Jaar (2015)

 In early December 2015, two Yemeni towns, Zinjibar (the provincial capital of Abyan Governorate) and Jaʽār (a town a few km inland to the north), were captured by the jihadist group Al-Qaeda in the Arabian Peninsula (AQAP).
 This was the second capture and occupation of Zinjibar during unrest in Yemen.
 The town was earlier taken by AQAP's in May 2011 and held until the summer of 2012.

 Zinjibar is close to the port of Aden, and the strait of Bab-el-Mandeb, and between Aden and (what was) the AQAP's stronghold of Mukalla.

-The al Qaeda takeover of two towns has been seem by some as a demonstration of its interest in seizing territory and not just "conducting spectacular attacks against Western targets".
+The al Qaeda takeover of two towns has been seen by some as a demonstration of its interest in seizing territory and not just "conducting spectacular attacks against Western targets".

 Zinjibar was retaken by pro-government forces on 14 August 2016.

 Background

-Zinjibar lies on the Gulf of Aden, about 54 km from Yemen's second city Aden, east of the "strategic" strait of Bab al-Mandab (about three million barrels of oil pass through the strait daily).
+Zinjibar lies on the Gulf of Aden, about 54 km from Yemen's second city Aden, east of the "strategic" strait of Bab Al-Mandab (about three million barrels of oil pass through the strait daily).
 Control of Jaʽār would also have made it easier for AQAP to bring supplies from its (former) stronghold of Mukalla, in Hadramawt province, to attack Aden.